Aldaviva/RaspberryPiDotnetRepository/Readme.md

 #### Major and minor versions

-**Latest or Latest LTS installed:** If you want to update to a new major or minor version, you will need to have installed one of the [`latest[-lts]`](#latest-version) packages installed, such as `dotnet-runtime-latest` or `aspnetcore-runtime-latest-lts`, before you `apt update && apt upgrade`.
+**Latest or Latest LTS installed:** If you want to update to a new major or minor version, you will need to have installed one of the [`latest[-lts]`](#latest-version) packages installed, such as `dotnet-runtime-latest` or `aspnetcore-runtime-latest-lts`, before you `apt-get update && apt-get upgrade`.
 You may clean up previous versions afterwards using `sudo apt autoremove`, or at installation time using `sudo apt upgrade --autoremove`.

 **Specific minor version installed:** If you aren't using a `latest[-lts]` package, you can manually choose a new minor version to install using a command like `sudo apt install dotnet-runtime-8.0`.
 Afterwards, you may clean up previous versions using a command like `sudo apt remove dotnet-runtime-7.0`.

 #### Automatic updates

-To automatically install package updates without any user interaction, see [Debian Reference § 2.7.3: Automatic download and upgrade of packages](https://www.debian.org/doc/manuals/debian-reference/ch02.en.html#_automatic_download_and_upgrade_of_packages).
+To automatically install package updates without any user interaction, see [Debian Reference § 2.7.3: Automatic download and upgrade of packages](https://www.debian.org/doc/manuals/debian-reference/ch02.en.html#_automatic_download_and_upgrade_of_packages) and [this quick summary](https://gist.github.com/Aldaviva/9db64e47324f467a7c9b7e468a454c76#file-debian-autoupdate-md).

 ### List installed versions